 - Animation, motion graphics, or special effects

-“Filming in-house is about being quick and scrappy,” says Mathew King, Video Production Manager at Vidyard.
-“Maybe all you’ve got is a smartphone and a handheld mic, but you get the subject facing a window with natural sunlight and you hit record and that’s all that it takes.
+“Filming in-house is about being quick and scrappy,” says Video Producer Mathew King.
+“Maybe all you’ve got is a smartphone and a handheld mic, but you get the subject facing a window with natural sunlight, and you hit record, and that’s all that it takes.
 Getting the video done same-day is often better than overthinking or overproducing it.”

 But outsourcing has big benefits too.
 You get a partner with a neutral, outside perspective, lots of experience, and a ready-made team.
 “External video agencies have the benefit of a larger, often more well-rounded team that’s produced a lot of videos,” says Mathew.
-“They know what they’re doing and it means they’re often better at estimating timelines and budgets.”
+“They know what they’re doing, which means they’re often better at estimating timelines and budgets.”

 Pros of Producing Video In-House